 - Check in when you return

 - The NSW Police Force and the NSW National Parks and Wildlife Service provide bushwalkers and adventurers in the Greater Blue Mountains and Kosciuszko National Park with a free loaned Personal Locator Beacon.
-Find out more about the Think Before You Trek initiative and how to submit an online trip intention form before your wilderness adventure
+Find out more about the Think Before You Trek initiative and how to complete a trip intention form before your wilderness adventure in these areas.

 Stay on track

 - Walking tracks in NSW national parks parks are not always signposted or maintained, so be sure take care.

 - To protect our landscapes for generations to come, please ensure that native plant and animal communities are disturbed as little as possible